pypy/pypy/pypy/doc/build.rst

 .. code-block:: shell

     xcode-select --install
-	# for M1 machines to use x86_64 mode
-	# softwareupdate --install-rosetta
-	# install brew, use the arch -x86_64 prefix on M1
 	/usr/local/bin/brew install libffi openssl pypy pkg-config

 After setting this up, translation (described next) will find the libs as